 In the days following the crash, it’s important to rest.
 You may have follow-up appointments to attend for your injuries.
 It’s important to be aware of delayed injury signs.
 Some could be related to your diagnosed injuries, but others could be related to a condition you haven’t been evaluated for.
 While symptoms vary from patient to patient, the most common include back pain, abdominal pain, headache, neck and shoulder pain, and post-traumatic stress disorder.

 If your pain starts to worsen or change after you’ve been treated by a doctor, you’ll want to return and ensure you’re treating your injuries properly.
 If your symptoms get worse, there could be other treatments or medications you could try to alleviate your pain and discomfort.
-If you believe you’re suffering from emotional symptoms, it’s important to be evaluated for those as well.
-Emotional trauma can seriously impact a person’s day-to-day life.
-If left untreated, the mental trauma could last for a significant amount of time.

 What to Do When Accident Recovery Takes Months